ZIP Extractor Help

 What you can do

 • Manage your storage.
-Use the "Manage Storage" button to open your Google Drive storage page, which shows what's using space.
+Click "Manage Storage" to open your Google Drive storage page, which shows what's using space.

 • Delete files and empty the Trash.
 Deleted files still count against your quota until you empty the Trash.
 Open the Trash in Google Drive and click "Empty Trash."

 • Check Gmail and Google Photos.
-Large email attachments and photos stored at original quality also use Drive storage.
-Review and clean up these services to reclaim space.
+Large email attachments and photos stored at original quality also count against Drive storage.
+Cleaning those up can reclaim space.

 • Upgrade your storage plan.
 Visit Google One to purchase additional storage.

 • Extract to your computer instead.
-If you need the files immediately, use the "Extract to computer" option in ZIP Extractor to download files directly to your device rather than uploading to Drive.
+If you need the files right away, use "Extract to Computer" in ZIP Extractor to download directly to your device instead of uploading to Drive.

-ZIP Extractor was unable to save a file to your Google Drive.
+ZIP Extractor couldn't save a file to your Google Drive.
 The file was decompressed successfully, but the upload didn't complete.
 This can happen when saving from either the preview or the file listing.

 Common causes